 - 1 3/4 cup graham cracker crumbs (or social tea biscuit crumbs)

-Cracks are the most common flaw in cheesecakes, but there are ways to try and prevent them.
+Cracks are the most common flaw in cheesecakes, but there are tips to try and prevent them.
 The best option is to set a pan of water on one of the lower racks of your oven while baking the cheesecake.
 You can also gently tap the pan on the counter just before baking to release some air.
 The small amount of flour in this recipe was added for this purpose as well.